On Gauge Theories and Covariant Derivatives in Metric Spaces: V. Affine Connections and the Extended Lagrangian Formalisms

-{This is a set of coupled differential equations which are dynamical in nature.
-The last term in both the equations give coupling between $q_{\mu \nu}$ and $f_{\mu \nu}$ and vanishes when torsion is vanishing.
-We will later give an explicit expression for the last term of the first equation.
-We can have a quantum theory provided the above equations have nontrivial solutions.
-Otherwise, we have to use different potentials or generalize the action.
-We also find that we will have finite $q_{\mu \nu}$ when $f_{\mu \nu}$ is finite.
-General particle spectrum associated with $f_{\mu \nu}$ and the trace free part of $q_{\mu \nu}$ contains spin $2$, spin $1$ and spin $0$ particles.
-We also have a scalar field and the corresponding scalar boson from the trace of $q_{\mu \nu}$.
-These quanta, although massless, can be important in inflation driven by scalar as well as higher spin fields [14,15,16,17].
-We will later discuss the dynamics of this model.
-Alternatively, we can use different actions to construct the dynamics of ${{C}^{\alpha}_{{~\mu \nu}}}$ field itself which will produce bosons including spin zero particles in the quantum theory.
-We can use extended theories of gravity like $f(\mathcal{P})$ gravity with $\mathcal{P}$ being the scalar curvature given by Eq.(19) to introduce dynamical ${{C}^{\alpha}_{{~\mu \nu}}}$.
-A review on $f(R')$ gravity can be found in [18].
-It is expected that in this case Eq.(20) will be replaced by dynamical equations.
-We can also include higher order curvature scalars like ${R^{\mu \nu}}{R_{\mu \nu}}$ with finite ${C^{\alpha}_{~\mu \nu}}$.
-We will have to ensure nonmetricity and other secondary constraints associated with the vanishing components of ${{\pi}_{\alpha}^{~\mu \nu}}$.
+Alternatively, we can use different actions to construct the dynamics of ${{C}^{\alpha}_{{~\mu \nu}}}$ field itself.
+We can include higher order curvature scalars like ${R^{\mu \nu}}{R_{\mu \nu}}$ in the Einstein-Hilbert Lagrangian with the Riemann curvature tensor evaluated using finite ${C^{\alpha}_{~\mu \nu}}$ as given by Eq.(13).
+This is interesting if we consider the renormalizability of quantum gravity.
+We can also use extended theories of gravity like the Palatini $f(R)$ gravity or metric-affine $f(R)$ gravity.
+One can look at [6,8] for reviews on this topic.
+When we use the curvature scalar given by Eq.(22) in a metric-affine $f(R)$ gravity, we can no longer neglect the total divergence middle term: $2{g^{\mu \alpha}}{{\nabla'}_{[\kappa}}{C^{\kappa}_{~\mu] \alpha}}$.
+It will couple with other terms of $R_{\mu \nu}$ and we will have differential equations for ${C^{\kappa}_{~\mu \alpha}}$ in general.
+This can give dynamic on shell ${C^{\kappa}_{~\mu \alpha}}$.
+We will have to ensure non-metricity and other secondary constraints associated with the vanishing components of ${{\pi}_{\alpha}^{~\mu \nu}}$.
 We will again have finite ${{\tilde{C}}^{\alpha}_{{~\mu \nu}}}$ in general when ${{H}^{\alpha}_{{~\mu \nu}}}$ is finite.
-We will later discuss if we can have massive spin zero particles from ${{\tilde{C}}^{\alpha}_{{~\mu \nu}}}$ field in $f(\mathcal{P})$ gravity or other generalizations of the Palatini formalism.
-We can also use the potential formalism in $f(\mathcal{P})$ gravity.
-A relevant formulation is the dynamical theory of torsion considered by a few authors with different actions [19,20].
-These papers introduce torsion in an effective action of quantum gravity obtained from the Einstein-Hilbert action and discuss propagators for the corresponding particles.
-Corresponding potential theory of torsion is ghost free in this formalism [19].
+We can also use the potential formalism in such theories.
+A relevant formulation is the dynamical theory of metric compatible torsion (contorsion) discussed by a few authors with different actions [43,44].
+These papers introduce metric compatible torsion in an effective action of quantum gravity obtained from the Einstein-Hilbert action and discuss propagators for the corresponding particles.
+Corresponding potential theory of torsion is ghost free in this formalism [43].
 For our purpose, it is appropriate to extend the Einstein-Hilbert-Palatini action at the classical level.
 We can also use theories like string theory.}